Stutiporwal1/Fake_News_Detector/README.md

-# Fake_News_Detector

-# 📰 Fake News Detector
+# Fake News Detector

-A simple web-based application designed to detect and classify news articles as **Real** or **Fake**.
+A web-based application designed to detect and classify news articles as **Real** or **Fake**.
 This project aims to contribute towards reducing misinformation by providing users with a quick way to verify textual content.

----

 ## 🚀 Features